decision-press/bootstrapping-ai/pillar1-architecture/README.md

 ## **Pillar Sub-Constructors**

-Each pillar has a `sub_constructor/` directory containing a pillar-specific sub-constructor that defines:
+Each pillar has a `sub_constructor/` file containing a pillar-specific sub-constructor that defines:

 * allowed domain content
 * prohibited content